ghurault/python-analysis-template/README.md

    - [ ] the repository name (if the template was forked).
    - [ ] the README (title, badges, sections).
    - [ ] the license.
-3. Set up your preferred development environment, notably specifying the Python's version.
+3. Set up your preferred development environment:
+   - Choose a virtual environment and a Python version.
+   - Specify direct requirements.
+   - Compile requirements.
+   - Install pre-commit.
 4. Add a git tag for the inital version with `git tag -a v0.1.0 -m "Initial setup"`, and push it with `git push origin --tags`.

 ### VS Code